 A brief overview of the top current options for testing from home, and their benefits.

 After so many years of being forced to visit a doctor’s office or laboratory to check your cholesterol, it’s a real breath of fresh air that there are now several reliable options for checking cholesterol at home.
-Of course, there is currently no app for this and you will need to take a small blood sample regardless of test, but modern testing kits make all of this quite easy.
+You will likely need to take a small blood sample regardless of the test you choose, but modern testing kits make all of this quite easy.
 We’ll explore your options below.

-Before checking your cholesterol at home, it is important to make sure you obtain not only your total cholesterol, but also the breakdown of the Total Cholesterol into the healthier HDL (good) cholesterol, less healthy LDL (bad) cholesterol, Triglycerides, or fats in the blood.
-Some of these tests will give you a result after a few minutes of processing your sample, while others have you mail in your sample.
+Before checking your cholesterol at home, it is important to make sure that the test you choose not only checks your Total Cholesterol, but also the breakdown of Total Cholesterol into the healthier HDL (good) cholesterol, less healthy LDL (bad) cholesterol, and Triglycerides, or fats in the blood.
+Some tests will give you a result after a few minutes of processing your sample, while others will have you mail in your sample.

-And as always:After you take the test, you will want to still discuss with your doctor to make sure you understand your personal results and implications.
+And as always:After you take any at-home cholesterol test, you should discuss the test with your health care provider to make sure that you understand your results and the implications for your health.